LaTEST - Laboratory for Theoretical and Experimental Superconducting Tunnelling

 • G. Profeta – Dipartimento di Scienze Fisiche e Chimiche, Università dell'Aquila, Italy

-• T. Hatano, H. Ikuta - “Functional Materials Engineering” group, Nagoya University, Japan
+• T. Hatano, H. Ikuta - Electronic Functional Materials Research Group, Nagoya University, Japan

-• A. C. Ferrari, Cambridge Graphene Centre, University of Cambridge, Uk
+• A. C. Ferrari, Cambridge Graphene Centre, University of Cambridge, UK

 • J. T. Ye, Faculty of Science and Engineering, Device Physics of Complex Materials — Zernike Institute for Advanced Materials, University of Groningen, The Netherlands